Beercow/OneDriveExplorer/Docs/OneDriveExplorerManual.md

 * Font: Change the font type, style, and size.
 Applies to the Details, Log entries, and Log tabs.
 * Skins: Change the overall look of OneDriveExplorer.
+* Sync with Github: Download the latest ODL Cstructs
 * Preferences: Program options such as auto save, disabling the user hive dialog, and ODL settings.

 The Preferences dialog allows you to change various OneDriveExplorer settings as seen below.